 The potential of an area to sustain forest growth is determined by rainfall, temperature and geology, but the actual occurrence and distribution patterns of forest in the southern Cape is determined by fire.

 Note that that this article focuses on the southern Cape forests.
-The coastal forests of KwaZulu-Natal, and around Cape Town were over-exploited drastically, and their distribution is not necessarily the same today as it was before human intervention.
+The forests on the east coast (KZN) were over-exploited drastically, and their distribution is not necessarily the same today as it was before human intervention.

 Largest forest complex in southern Africa